Secure Web RPC Gateway

 https://www-rpc.venum.dev/v1/<your-id>— every request now lands on your upstream, after our abuse filters.

 Your URL is stored server-side and never echoed back to any client — the dashboard only sees a connected flag, not the URL itself.
-Disconnect any time to fall back to our pooled upstream.
+Disconnect any time to fall back to Venum RPC.
 Downgrading to Free pauses the forwarding (your URL stays saved); upgrading restores it.

-The pooled Web RPC is enabled for every Venum account during beta — Free tier included.
-Plug-your-own-RPC and custom-domain support (rpc.yourdomain.com via CNAME) are paid-tier features.
+The pooled Venum upstream is enabled for every Venum account — Free tier included.
+Plug-your-own-RPC, edge response caching, and custom-domain support (rpc.yourdomain.com via CNAME) are paid-tier features.

 Server-side access